Ministry of Commerce (Iran)

 The Ministry of Commerce was also in charge of managing the process of accession to the WTO.

 Trade Promotion Organization

-The Trade Promotion Organization is affiliated to the Ministry of Commerce.
+The is affiliated to the Ministry of Commerce.
 It is in charge of promoting non-oil exports in Iran.
 It has close ties to the Institute of Standards and Industrial Research of Iran.
 Iran will increase its commercial attachés abroad from 11 to 30 in 2014.

 Export Guarantee Fund of Iran

 Affiliated to the Ministry of Commerce, the Export Guarantee Fund of Iran has been established in order to expand and promote exports, to protect exporters against non-commercial risks, which are normally not covered by the insurance companies, and to guarantee credits used for export of such goods and services.

 The Organization for the Protection of Consumers and Producers

 The Organization for the Protection of Consumers and Producers (OPCP) is affiliated to the Ministry of Commerce.
 The main functions of OPCP are: